mvolkmann/blog/src/swift/CloudKit.md

   Record types are similar to relational database tables and NoSQL database collections.

+- Record Type

+  Each record type is defined by a collection of fields that have a name and a data type.

 - Record

   A CloudKit record is a collection of field values whose types are defined by a record type.

+- Index

+  Indexes improve query performance, removing the need to search through records sequentially.

 - Reference